 What’s more, if you hire a car in Canada it only takes two hours to drive to the lake from Vancouver, and just 25 minutes from Whistler, which has made it an even more popular attraction.

 Top activities to try there: Hiking is the number one activity to try here as there are lots of walking trails nearby to the lake such as Black Tusk and Panorama Ridge.
-The hike to the lake is around 18km roundtrip and takes about five to six hours, but to find out more read our 5 amazing hikes article.
+The hike to the lake is around 18km roundtrip and takes about five to six hours.
 There is also the opportunity to go swimming and canoeing.

 How to get there: The lake is only accessible by hiking trails and is most commonly accessed from the Rubble Creek parking lot just off the Sea To Sky Highway and is around a one and a half-hour drive from downtown Vancouver.